Goob-Station/Goob-Station/LEGAL.md

 ## Code license

-The project as a whole is licensed under the terms of the [AGPLv3](/LICENSE-AGPLv3.txt) and must be followed regardless of parent licenses.
+The project as a whole is licensed under the terms of the [AGPLv3](/LICENSES/AGPL-3.0-or-later.txt) and must be followed regardless of parent licenses.

 Distribution must comply with AGPLv3 terms for the work as a whole.
 Additionally:

 For MIT-licensed components: Preserve original MIT license notices and attribution as required by MIT terms, but the AGPLv3 governs redistribution and modification rights for the combined work.

-- Code created by contributors of specific downstreams are under their own namespaced directory within Coremod.
+- Code created by contributors of specific downstreams is under its own namespaced directory within Coremod.

 - Code created by contributors of Goobstation are under their own Goobmod, commented within Coremod files, namespaced within Coremod, or new files added to coremod (unless otherwise namespaced).